Equivariant Sparse Autoencoders: Mechanistic Interpretability of Neural Networks on Symmetric Data: Introduction

 \section{Introduction}

-ML models are increasingly used for scientific problems, from higher-level data analysis and hypothesis generation \cite{yamadaAIScientistv2WorkshopLevel2025,gottweisAICoscientist2025} to lower-level emulation of physical processes such as protein folding \cite{abramsonAccurateStructurePrediction2024}.
-Being able to interpret the internals of these models would not only ensure they are scientifically reliable and controllable, but potentially lead to novel scientific discoveries.
-Scientific data is often characterized by underlying symmetries: transformations such as rotations or translations that alter particular attributes in particular ways, and accounting for those symmetries can lead to more data-efficient models \cite{brehmerDoesEquivarianceMatter2024}.
-While mechanistic interpretability methods, in particular sparse autoencoder (SAEs), have been applied to scientific ML models in domains such as proteins \cite{parsanInterpretableStructurePrediction2025,simonInterPLMDiscoveringInterpretable2025,adamsMechanisticInterpretabilityMechanistic2025,garciaInterpretingSteeringProtein2025} and cell images \cite{dasdelenCytoSAEInterpretableCell2025, donhauserScientificDiscoveryDictionary2025}, there has been no work on how input symmetries can aid mechanistic interpretability.
-In this paper, we present early results suggesting that building SAEs that automatically adapt to symmetries in the data can greatly improve their performance in downstream tasks.
+Machine learning (ML) models are increasingly used for scientific problems, from higher-level data analysis and hypothesis generation \cite{gottweisAICoscientist2025} to lower-level emulation of physical processes such as protein folding \cite{abramsonAccurateStructurePrediction2024}.
+However, they are often uninterpretable black boxes, and being able to interpret their internals would not only ensure they are scientifically reliable and controllable, but also potentially lead to novel insights about the underlying domains they simulate \citep{luMechanismsAIProtein2026}.

-A set of symmetries such as rotations can be modeled as a \textit{group} $G$.
-Groups \textit{act on} sets such as images; e.g. with $g\in G$, $g\bx$ can denote the rotated version of an image $\bx$.
-Transformations of the same element $\bx$ form an \textit{orbit} $\{g\bx : g \in G\}$.
-We can then split the features of $\bx$ into those that are \textbf{invariant} with respect to $G$ and those that are \textbf{equivariant}.
-For example, the types of atoms in a molecule would be features invariant under 3D rotations, but the force vectors acting on each atom would be equivariant features, rotating along with the molecule.
-More generally, we define invariant features as those shared across an orbit: the set of possible options that $\bx$ can be transformed into, while equivariant features depend on the particular transformation applied to $\bx$.
-We provide a more detailed background on SAEs and groups in Appendix \ref{app:background}.

-There are two main challenges when training SAEs on data with group symmetries.
-First, the optimally sparse solution learns one latent per transformation for each equivariant feature, requiring $O(\vert G \vert)$ latents per semantic feature, which is undesirable for larger groups.
-Second, we do not know \textit{a priori} the degree of equivariance in base model activations, making it difficult to enforce exact symmetries in advance.
-In this work, we demonstrate that addressing these challenges can lead to improved performance in downstream applications.
-More specifically: \begin{itemize}[leftmargin=*] \item We show that \textbf{a single matrix $\bM$ acting on the activations explains more than 98\% of the variance in the transformed activations} for MLP and CNN-based autoencoders trained on a synthetic image dataset transformed under the group of $90^\circ$ rotations.

-\item We design \textbf{adaptively equivariant SAEs} consisting of an \textit{invariant} autoencoder (avoiding the pitfall of exploding number of latents) which is made \textit{equivariant} with the addition of $\bM$ (avoiding the pitfall of unnecessarily-exact equivariance).
-This allows us adapt to what the model has learned rather than prematurely enforcing exact symmetries.

-\item We demonstrate \textbf{our adaptively equivariant SAEs learn more useful features that outperform regular SAEs in a set of binary probing tasks}, despite lagging behind in the reconstruction/sparsity frontier. \end{itemize}